Belmont Middle and High School

 Soaring Sustainability

-Designed to achieve Net Zero Energy building certification, the school is set to be one of the largest of its kind in the country.
+Designed to achieve Zero Net Energy building certification, the school is set to be one of the largest of its kind in the country.
 This achievement stems from an early, collaborative effort, involving teachers, faculty, the Belmont community, and the Town’s municipal power company.
 Sustainable strategies include eliminating fossil fuels from the site, shifting cafeteria menus to support all-electric cooking, and efficient envelope, lighting, and mechanical systems.
 A solar array covering the roof will produce one third of the school’s energy.

 The central commons allows access to the biophilic experience of the adjacent pond during study periods, dining, and after school events.